 2015-2017This period has seen an exponential growth in my skill and sensibility as a photographer, as well as some exhibitions.
 In addition to some local shows in Vermont and New Hampshire, I've currently got three prints hanging in the current exhibition at the Boston Athenaeum.
 I also have a show of prints at the Design Showroom of Pompanoosuc Mills, in East Thetford Vermont as well as pieces in Long River Gallery in White River Junction, VT and Frog Hollow, in Burlington.
+In October of 2017 I had a large show at the Osher Gallery of Dartmouth College.

 The Athenaeum in Boston has purchased 11 of my prints to add to their permanent collection.
 I blogged about this acquisition.